What is the Windsor Framework?

 The scheme enables the full repayment of any such duties where the necessary evidence is provided and will be backdated to provide reimbursement for relevant duties from 1 January 2021.
 Duties can be repaid where traders are able to evidence that goods were sold or used in Northern Ireland, moved elsewhere within the United Kingdom, or exported outside of the UK or EU.
 This applies to goods moved since 2021.
 This new scheme came into effect on 30 June 2023 following the introduction of The Customs (Northern Ireland: Repayment And Remission) (Eu Exit) (Amendment) Regulations 2023.
 This is an important part of delivering on the Government’s commitment in the Windsor Framework to support Northern Ireland’s place in the United Kingdom customs territory.

-This will apply to claims made by traders from 1 January 2024.
-This includes movements after 1 January 2024 and where traders want to retrospectively recover EU customs duty paid prior to 1 January 2024.
+This includes movements since 1 January 2021 where traders want to retrospectively recover EU customs duty paid prior to 1 January 2024.

-This scheme will also remain in effect once the new arrangements under the Windsor Framework for the movement of goods are applied.
-That means that waivers will continue to be available for traders’ moving goods in the red lane, when those arrangements come into effect from 30 September 2024
+The Customs Duty Scheme will remain in effect as the Windsor Framework arrangements continue to be implemented.
+This means the scheme will continue to be available for traders moving goods in the red lane from 30 September 2024.

 The Windsor Framework establishes a new way to move prepacked retail goods such as food, drink, cut flowers and pet food from Great Britain (England, Scotland and Wales) into Northern Ireland.